“What’s the plan?”

 Pay the Business First

-One of our Agency Development team recently met with one of our agencies to work with him on business planning.
-This is a great thing because without a plan it is virtually impossible to grow rapidly.
-This particular agent is my favorite kind of guy.
-He is a dreamer with big dreams!
-He is ambitious, hard-working, and highly motivated!
+One of our Agency Development team recently met with one of our agencies to work with them on business planning.
+This is a great thing, because without a plan it is virtually impossible to grow rapidly.
+This particular agent is my favorite kind of person: a dreamer with big dreams!
+They are ambitious, hard-working, and highly motivated

 Our agent owner didn't have any…

 When we start our businesses, we entrepreneurs usually need every nickel we can find, right?
 Every dollar that isn't nailed down often finds its way into gasoline, rent, or shoes for the kids.
 This is normal.
-But as the business begins to prosper there is a choice to be made: Buy better stuff or feed the business.
+But as the business begins to prosper there is a choice to be made: buy nicer stuff, or feed the business.

-We often see agencies with little or no working capital.
-Without working capital, you simply can't expand because you can't fund a producer.
+We often see agencies with little or no working capital, and without working capital, you simply can't expand, because you can't fund a producer.
 What bank is going to lend you money on a building when you haven't got any?
 None.
 Those days are gone forever.

-My partner and I started our agency in 1996.
-We didn't take a profit out of the business–even to pay taxes–until 2003!
-We were reinvesting our money in the business.
+My partner and I started our agency in 1996, and we didn't take a profit out of the business - not even to pay taxes - until 2003!
+We were reinvesting all our money in the business.

-If you want to keep growing give the business a raise before you give yourself one.
+But if you want to keep growing, give the business a raise before you give yourself one.

 Make Sure Your Hours Match Your Business Plan